-With Thanksgiving just around the corner, the dawn of another winter is upon us.
+With the holiday season just around the corner, the dawn of another winter is upon us.
 The visions of fun outdoor winter activities can bring great joy to some while others may already be dreaming of next spring.

 The temperature has begun to drop and in some places, there’s even been snow on the ground.
 The question at this point isn’t if it’s going to get cold, but rather how cold it’s going to get.
 Whether you are a fan of the season or not, the reality is that the weather is about to drastically shift.